Tbrennan6/IcelandicNow/docs/04_basic-conversation/03_Introduction-to-case-steering.md

 ---
 sidebar_position: 3
-title: Introduction to Cast Steering
+title: Introduction to Case Steering
 ---

 By now, you should be fairly comfortable with the idea of subjects and objects.
 Whether a noun is a subject or an object and what verb it is effected by is a large part of deciding what case a noun needs to be.